Program Overview

 - Conduct background checks: Suppliers must certify to Acxiom that they have conducted (or used an agency to conduct) criminal history checking, drug testing, and verification of education, employment history, Social Security number and legal right to work for all employees and contract personnel.

-- Provide third-party certification: If registering as a minority, woman, disability-owned business enterprise, veteran, veteran with a disability, or lesbian, gay, bisexual or transgender owned business, you must provide certification documentation through a third-party certification organization recognized by Acxiom.
-The Acxiom Supplier Inclusion Program will accept many state, county, or city certifications, including, but not limited to the following:
+- Provide third-party certification: If registering as a diverse supplier with Acxiom, you must provide certification documentation through a third-party certification organization.
+The Acxiom Supplier Inclusion Program will accept many state, county, or city certifications as well.
+The accepted certifications include, but are not limited to, the following:

 Please contact Supplier Inclusion if you have questions about other approved third-party certifications and agencies/organizations.